 Whether you have 10 minutes or an hour, there are countless studies that prove the positive effect that movement and fresh air have on your mood but did you know that it can actually change your brain chemistry?
 You can read more about that here.

 Again, here is something that you can do in as little as 10 minutes, by yourself, in your home, out walking or in a group.
-There are hundreds of free meditation apps if you prefer to have a guided mediation.
+There are hundreds of free meditation apps if you prefer to have a guided meditation.
 There are also a vast number of studies proving that even 10 minutes of meditation daily can be a huge benefit to your health and well being.
 Check out what Mayo Clinic has to say about it.

 Enjoy a warm bath.

-Sometimes there is nothing better that sinking in a warm bath in the evening to help de-stress and relax.
+Sometimes there is nothing better than sinking in a warm bath in the evening to help de-stress and relax.
 You can light a few candles, add a few drops of your favorite essential oil ( I often add lavender), you can even add 1 cup of Epsom salts and a ¼ cup of baking soda to aid in muscle relaxation and toxin removal.

 Its so easy to get caught up looking at our phones, whether its social media, emails or texts, we have become a culture that fixates on technology.
 Unplugging for an hour or a few hours or even a day can do wonders for your ability to connect with others or yourself, allowing you to really be in the moment.
 The benefits are often hard to believe.